Creating To Do Lists In WordPress

 Priority Labels

-This section lets you customize the labels for important, normal and lowest (low) priority items …
+Here you can customize the labels for highest (important), middle (normal) and low priority items …

-high priority items display in red and lowest (low) priority items display in a lighter shade of grey …
+Items given the highest priority are colour-coded in red and lowest (low) priority items display in a lighter shade of grey …

 Show To-Do Item ID

-Enabling this option will display the items’ IDs on the list …
+Enabling this option will display the item’s ID on the list …

 Show Date To-Do Was Added